 Sound quality-wise, we have a high-definition bass and super-transparent highs.
 The ultra-high dynamic range provides better control over the music you are playing.
 Also, it is a combination of high comfort and low price.
 Many well-known artists and DJs endorse this pair of headphones.
 Hence, I assure you, with this pair of headphones you cannot go wrong.

-14. Monoprice Premium Hi-Fi DJ Style Over-The-Ear Pro Headphones
+14. Monoprice Premium Hi-Fi DJ Style Over-The-Ear Headphones

-Last on the list is this Monoprice headphone that will blow your mind.
+Last on the list is this very cheap headphone by Monoprice that will blow your mind.
 The headset does not come with a fixed wire; rather, you can use an aux cable for connecting it to the adaptor or media device.
 Durability wise, the headset provides the best of the best.
 It can stay put and keep working for years and years if treated right.

 What makes a pair of headphones good for DJing?